ComposioHQ/composio-fastapi/README.new.md

 * Understanding of building HTTP services (preferably using FastAPI)

-## Building an AI agent that can interact with `gmail` service
+## Building an AI agent that can interact with `gmail`

-First, let's start with building a simple AI agent embedded with tools from composio that let's the agent interact with the `gmail` service.
+First, let's start with building a simple AI agent embedded with tools from Composio that let the agent interact with the `gmail` integration.

 ```python
 from openai import OpenAI